Vector-output ReLU Neural Network Problems are Copositive Programs: Convex Analysis of Two Layer Networks and Polynomial-time Algorithms: Strong Duality

-\end{theorem} The strong dual given in (\ref{eq:strong_dual}) is convex, albeit with infinitely many constraints.
-In contrast, (\ref{eq:strong_dual_seminmf}) is a convex problem has finitely many constraints.
-This convex model learns a sparse set of locally linear models \(\mV_i\) which are constrained to be in a convex set, for which group sparsity and low-rankness over hyperplane arrangements is induced by the sum of nuclear-norms penalty.
+where $\mathcal{K}_i := \mathbf{conv} \{\mZ = \vu\vg^\top:~(2\mD_i-\mI)\mX\vu\geq 0, \|\mZ \|_* \leq 1 \}$ are convex constraints. \end{theorem} The strong dual given in (\ref{eq:strong_dual}) is convex, albeit with infinitely many constraints.
+In contrast, (\ref{eq:strong_dual_seminmf}) is a convex problem has finitely many constraints (implicitly enforced via the regularization term \(\|\mV_i\|_{\mathcal{K}_i, *}\)).
+This convex model learns a sparse set of locally linear models \(\mV_i\) which are constrained to be in a convex set, for which group sparsity and low-rankness over hyperplane arrangements is induced by the sum of constrained nuclear-norms penalty.
 The emergence of the nuclear norm penalty is particularly interesting, since similar norms have also been used for rank minimization problems \citep{candes2010power, recht2010guaranteed}, proposed as implicit regularizers for matrix factorization models \citep{gunasekar2017implicit}, and draws similarities to nuclear norm regularization in multitask learning \citep{argyriou2008convex,abernethy2009new}, and trace Lasso \citep{grave2011trace}.
-We note the similarity of this result to that from \citet{pilanci2020neural}, whose formulation is a special case of this result with \(c = 1\), where \(\mathcal{K}_i\) reduce to from which we can obtain the convex program presented by \citet{pilanci2020neural}.
+We note the similarity of this result to that from \citet{pilanci2020neural}, whose formulation is a special case of this result with \(c = 1\), where \(\mathcal{K}_i\) reduces to from which we can obtain the convex program presented by \citet{pilanci2020neural}.
 Further, this result extends to CNNs with global average pooling, which is discussed in Appendix A.3.2.

 \begin{remark} It is interesting to observe that the convex program (\ref{eq:strong_dual_seminmf}) can be interpreted as a piecewise low-rank model that is partitioned according to the set of hyperplane arrangements of the data matrix.
-In other words, a two-layer ReLU network with vector output is precisely a linear learner over the features $[\mD_1\mathbf{X},\cdots \mD_P\mathbf{X}]$, where convex constraints and group nuclear norm regularization $\sum_{i=1}^P \|\mV_i\|_*$ is applied to the linear model weights.
+In other words, a two-layer ReLU network with vector output is precisely a linear learner over the features $[\mD_1\mathbf{X},\cdots \mD_P\mathbf{X}]$, where convex constraints and group constrained nuclear norm regularization $\sum_{i=1}^P \|\mV_i\|_{\mathcal{K}_i, *}$ is applied to the linear model weights.
 In the case of the CNNs, the piecewise low-rank model is over the smaller dimensional patch matrices $\{\mX_{k}\}_{k=1}^K$, which result in significantly fewer hyperplane arrangements, and therefore, fewer local low-rank models. \end{remark}